aycangulez/tie-in/README.md

 npm install --save tie-in
 ```

-Depending on the database(s) you intend to use, you may also need to install one or more of the following database drivers: pg, pg-native, sqlite3, better-sqlite3, mysql, mysql2, oracledb, tedious (for mssql).
-For example,
+Depending on the database(s) you intend to use, you may also need to install one or more of the following database drivers: pg, pg-native, sqlite3, better-sqlite3, mysql, mysql2, oracledb, tedious (mssql).
+For example:

 ```bash
 npm install --save pg